MAT496-Monsoon2025-SNU/kripa_amarnath_capstoneproject_MAT496/README.md

 [DONE] Step 8: Final Test.
 Test the full flow with live tickers to ensure the math and text analysis align in the final report.

+# Conclusion
+I had planned to achieve the development of "HedgeGraph India," an autonomous multi-agent system capable of performing institutional-grade stock analysis.
+The primary objective was to solve the problem of information overload by orchestrating two specialized agents—a Quantitative Agent for technical analysis and a Research Agent for fundamental retrieval—using a Map-Reduce architecture.
+I think I have achieved the conclusion satisfactorily.